inductiva/inductiva/tutorials/simulators/OpenFASTAdvanced_Part5.md

 # Running 50 Simulations

-In the previous tutorial, we set up a templating system that allows us to modify the `WtrDpth` parameter in the OpenFAST input file programmatically.
+In the [previous part of this tutorial](OpenFASTAdvanced_Part4.md), we set up a templating system that allows us to modify the `WtrDpth` parameter in the OpenFAST input file programmatically.
 This enables us to, easly, generate multiple simulation configurations with different water depths.

 Now, we will take the next step and use a for loop to automate the process, launching 50 simulations in parallel.
 This approach demonstrates the true power